Sign up to Adrian's VIP newsletter

 Most of these cities/regions are well-known for being the birth and/or work places of some of the world’s most famous writers: Fyodor Dostoyevsky in Moscow and St. Petersburg; Maxim Gorky gave his name to Nizhniy Novgorod in its former name of Gorky; Anton Chekhov wrote The Cherry Orchard and Three Sisters in Yalta; Arthur Koestler, who wrote Darkness at Noon, was born in Budapest and Franz Kafka wrote The Trial and The Metamorphosis in Prague.

 See the image of the first house Dostoyevsky bought, in Staraya Russia, Novgorod – (c) Dar Veter

-When Adrian was location-scouting in Prague for the third book in the trilogy, The Prague Protocol (to be published shortly), he spent his final afternoon in search of the building where Kafka worked as an office clerk.
+When Adrian was location-scouting in Prague for the third book in the trilogy, The Prague Protocol, he spent his final afternoon in search of the building where Kafka worked as an office clerk.
 He returned to his hotel, without the answer.